mirzaadil/Kotlin-RoomDB/README.md

-# The New York Times
+# Assignemt

 # Libraries Used

 - Retrofit - For the network calls.
 - RxJava - For making Async Retrofit calls at the same time their responses.
-- Frescolib  - Fresco is a powerful system for displaying images in Android applications..
+- Glide  - Fresco is a powerful system for displaying images in Android applications..
 - Unit Testing.

 # Project Structure